Jonah Chapter 3

 romanized: ʾĔlōhīm: [(ʔ)eloˈ(h)im]), the plural of אֱלוֹהַּ (ʾĔlōah), is a Hebrew word meaning “gods”.
 Although the word is plural, in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity particularly the God of Israel In other verses it refers to the singular gods of other nations or to deities in the plural A name for GOD — God The Creator

-3:6 For word touched even the king of Nineveh, and he got up from his throne, and he took off his robe and covered himself with sackcloth, and sat on ashes.
+3:6 When the news reached the king of Nineveh he got up from his throne, and he took off his robe and covered himself with sackcloth, and sat on ashes.

-3:7 And he cried it and said in Nineveh by the decree of the king and his nobles, saying, Don’t let man or animal, herd or flock, taste anything: don’t let them graze, nor drink water:
+3:7 Then he proclaimed it and said in Nineveh by the decree of the king and his nobles, saying, Don’t let man or animal, herd or flock, taste anything: don’t let them graze, nor drink water:

 3:8 Both man and animal be covered with sackcloth, and cry with strength to Elohimאֱלֹהִים